Sydney Tower: Cultural events

-Leading up to the Sydney 2000 Olympics, the tower was decorated with sculptures by Australian artist Dominique Sutton (an athlete rising from starting blocks, a gymnast performing a handstand, and a wheelchair basketball player passing the ball) which were positioned above the main body of the tower and in some cases overhung the edges.
+Leading up to the 2000 Summer Olympics, the tower was decorated with sculptures by Australian artist Dominique Sutton (an athlete rising from starting blocks, a gymnast performing a handstand, and a wheelchair basketball player passing the ball) which were positioned above the main body of the tower and in some cases overhung the edges.
 These sculptures were removed in 2002 and relocated to Sydney Olympic Park at Homebush Bay.
 The figures were placed atop the tower using an S-64 Aircrane heavy lift helicopter known as "Elvis".

 On several occasions, the tower has been used to launch fireworks or it has been illuminated with coloured lights as part of various celebrations in Sydney, such as New Year's Eve or during the Olympics in 2000.

 Each year the Sydney Tower Stair Challenge comprises the challenge of running up 1,504 stairs from Pitt Street Mall to the Observation Deck.
 The event is to raise money for the Cancer Council, and the two winners become eligible to compete in the Empire State Building Run-up.
 However, the event was cancelled in both 2011 and 2012.